Set Up a TLS Certificate using acme.sh and IONOS Cloud DNS

 acme.sh --register-account --accountemail "your_email@example.com"

-```Replace [email protected] with your IONOS Cloud registered email address.
+```Replace your_email@example.com with your IONOS CLOUD registered email address.
 While this tutorial uses ZeroSSL as the default CA, acme.sh supports other CAs, such as Let's Encrypt.
 You can change the CA by using the --server option with the appropriate CA URL.
 For example, to use Let's Encrypt, you can set the server option as follows:

 ```bash